fgnass/react-api-query/README.md

 # Prefetching

-You can also create a `prefetch` method to pre-populate data outside of your React components, for example inside your router:
+You can also create a `prefetch` method to pre-populate data outside your React components, for example inside your router:

 ```ts
 import { prefetching } from "react-api-query";